-2.5 Investment policy
+2.6 Investment policy

-The Fund primarily invests its assets globally in (certificates of) shares (including claims, convertible bonds, profit-sharing and founder's certificates, options, warrants for the acquisition or disposal of such securities, and other similar instruments).
-Investments are diversified worldwide across regions, countries, and sectors.
-The Fund is actively managed to invest in companies with an attractive risk-return profile through a systematic investment process, with deviations from the index limits.
-Therefore, the composition of the Fund's investments may materially differ from that of the index.
-The index represents a representative snapshot of the investment universe.
+The Fund primarily invests globally in (certificates of) shares (including claims, convertible bonds, profit-sharing certificates, founder's shares, as well as options and warrants to acquire or dispose of such securities and other similar securities in companies within the real estate sector and in investment funds that invest in real estate.
+This includes companies and investment funds that derive their income mainly from, or are primarily active in, the field of real estate or the management and/or development thereof.
+The portfolio is diversified across various countries.

+The Fund is actively managed to invest in companies with an attractive risk and return profile according to our fundamental investment process, while maintaining deviation limits relative to the index.
+The index is a representative reflection of the investment universe.
 The Fund may invest in securities that are not part of the index.
-The Fund's stock selection process is driven by fundamental and behavioral data analysis and includes the integration of ESG factors.
+The Fund's stock selection process is driven by fundamental data analysis and includes consideration of ESG factors.